mnccouk/ollama/README.md

 ### Linux with rx580 Radeon GPU

-This branch is has had changes for building on amd64 architecture(arm has been commented out in the Docker file) so as Ollama works with rx590 Redeon GPU.
+This branch is has had changes for building on amd64 architecture(arm has been commented out in the Docker file- just for build performance) so as Ollama works with rx590 Redeon GPU.

 It should be considered experimental.